 The Website and Online Finding Aids

 If your research leads you to our state agency records, organization records, private papers, military collections, or photographic collections, you may wish to look through the online finding aids also available through our website.
 However, not all collections currently have online finding aids.
-We are also in the process of digitizing materials including Civil War letters, Bible records, and other items from our collections.
-These digitized items are available online through the North Carolina Digital Collections (NCDC) website, a joint project between the State Archives of North Carolina and the Government & Heritage Library at the State Library of North Carolina.
+Older copies of finding aids are also available in our digital collections.

 In the event that this article and the aforementioned website resources do not answer your questions, feel free to contact the North Carolina Archives staff by phone at 919-807-7310 or email us at archives AT ncdcr.gov.
 Thank you for your interest in visiting the State Archives of North Carolina and we look forward to meeting and assisting you in person.